 In 1987, the Master of Arts degree program in Museum Studies was officially inaugurated and Dr. Linda Ellis was hired.
 Along with Marian Bernstein, who retired in 2006, Dr. Ellis taught Museum Studies courses from 1987 to 2014, when she also retired.
-Early graduates of M.A. degree include Nancy Ely, Herby Hoi-Pun Lam, Ely, Nancy Mattingly, Ruth Bolotin, Jill Evenson, Julie Franklin, and Jovanne Reilly.
+Early graduates of M.A. degree include Nancy Ely, Herby Hoi-Pun Lam, Nancy Mattingly, Ruth Bolotin, Jill Evenson, Julie Franklin, and Jovanne Reilly.
 In 2002, the Program became an independent unit within the (then) College of Humanities, with the hiring of Dr. Edward M. Luby, who came from the University of California, Berkeley.
 The curriculum was expanded in areas such as cultural property and museum management.
 Dr. Luby became director in 2011.

 From 2002 to 2011, faculty associated with Museum Studies included Dr. Yun Shun Susie Chung, who taught in the area of the public dimensions of museum from 2007 to 2008; Andrew Fox, webmaster for the Fine Arts Museums of San Francisco; and Christopher Clark, now communications team manager for the College of Liberal and Creative Arts at SF State, with the latter two teaching courses in the area of information technology in museums.

-In 2014, the program worked to create a new museum on campus, The Global Museum, in order to integrate the professional skill set of the faculty, staff and students in Museum Studies into its activities, to care for selected campus collections and serve as a place of discussion on the globally connectivity of San Francisco and the surrounding Bay Area.
+In 2014, the program worked to create a new museum on campus, The Global Museum, in order to integrate the professional skill set of the faculty, staff and students in Museum Studies into its activities, to care for selected campus collections, and to serve as a place of discussion on the globally connectivity of San Francisco and the surrounding Bay Area.